aciccarello/ciccarello.me/_posts/2016-02-14-the-first-year.md

 #### The Marriage Begins

 {% include image.html
-    file="/assets/img/honeymoon-dolphin.jpg"
+    file: "/assets/img/honeymoon-dolphin.jpg"
-    alt="woman in life vest being 'kissed' by a dolphin" caption="Enjoying our honeymoon in Cancun"
+    alt: "woman in life vest being 'kissed' by a dolphin"
-    display="float"
+    caption: "Enjoying our honeymoon in Cancun"
+    display: "float"
 %}

 Our wedding was a wonderful day.
 It was fantastic to share our lives with our